SYMPHONY OF THE CANYONS

 🎵 NEW MUSICIANS wishing to join the Symphony must audition

-SYMPHONY OF THE CANYONS is our preeminent, advanced-level ensemble for student and community musicians with five or more years experience playing their chosen instrument.
+SYMPHONY OF THE CANYONS is the advanced-level ensemble for college students and community musicians with five or more years experience playing their chosen instrument.
 It is an accredited course offered through College of the Canyons**.
-Rehearsals are conducted in a para-professional manner, preparing students for college music conservatory and eventual professional careers.
 Musicians will continue to fine-tune ensemble ettiquette, engage in sectionals, play with increasing awareness of other musicians and their individual role as a member of the larger symphonic enemble, as well has have opportunities for concerto and solo performances.
 Musicians will be exposed to an assortment of repertoire to improve their ability to play increasingly more challenging pieces, develop greater skills of dynamics, articulation and phrasing, and continued development of nuanced group cohesion and leadership roles.
-Many of our Symphony musicians have gone on to attend prestigious music conservatories throughtout the country, including Julliard, Curtis, UCLA, UCS and Santa Clarita's California Institute of the Arts.
+Many SCVYO/COC Symphony musicians have gone on to attend prestigious music conservatories throughtout the country, including Julliard, Curtis, UCLA, UCS and Santa Clarita's California Institute of the Arts.
 Others have gone on to outstanding universities including Harvard, MIT, Berkeley and Stanford.

 Symphony musicians will attend weekly rehearsals and participate in two concerts each semester, as well as community-requested performances as they continue to hon musical efficacy, self-worth and accomplishment.